rhx/SwiftHelloGtk/README.md

 	git clone https://github.com/rhx/SwiftHelloGtk.git
 	cd SwiftHelloGtk
-    ./run-gir2swift.sh
     swift run

-This will run the application.
-A simple, empty 'Hello World' window should appear.
-To exit the program, click the close button or press Control-C in the Terminal window.
-Please note that on macOS, due to a bug currently in the Swift Package Manager, you need to pass in the build flags manually, i.e. instead of `swift build` and `swift test` you can run

-    swift run `./run-gir2swift.sh flags -noUpdate`

 Alternatively, you can just build the program and run manually using

     swift build
 	.build/debug/HelloGtk

-Again, on macOS use

-    swift build `./run-gir2swift.sh flags -noUpdate`

-to ensure the correct compiler and linker flags are being passed in.
 On macOS you can also create an App bundle that you can move to your `/Applications` folder and double-click by running the following script:

 	./app-bundle.sh